The History of Hidden Valley / Fort Douglas Country Club

 The Fort Douglas Club lived through occasional low periods, such as a brief "prohibition era" in the 30’s.
 In the late 1930’s there was an employee walk-out just before a major function started.
 In the confusion that followed, an underage employee had an alcoholic drink which resulted in the club's liquor license being suspended for 90 days.

 Pat Hanks, a former manager of the dining room, who first came to work in the 1960s, thought of the club “as an exceptional, classy institution.
 Maybe not like the Statue of Liberty, because it caters to a different class of people, but to me it's a landmark."
 She was proud of the traditions continued by third and fourth generations of members.

 "Thursday night bingo" in the 40’s and 50’s was a favorite weekly event of the members.
 It was very common to have 8-10 couples around the fireplace during the golf season in the evenings.

-Fast forward in 1999, Hidden Valley Country Club membership voted to construct a new clubhouse in Draper that members currently enjoy today.
+Fast forward to 1999, Hidden Valley Country Club membership voted to construct a new clubhouse in Sandy that members currently enjoy today.
 The construction of the 44,000-square foot facility began in the spring of 2000 and was completed in the summer.
 Today, Hidden Valley members enjoy a modern clubhouse, a 27-hole golf course, Golf Shop and practice facilities.
 The Club allows a maximum of 446 Equity members.
 Hidden Valley was selected as the #1 rated golf course in Utah for 2001-2002 and consistently places in the top 10 year after year.

 In the summer of 2016 HVCC welcomed the addition of a Cabana and Pool to complement the 27-hole course to truly make it a family friendly Country Club that we enjoy today.